-With the introduction of Delta 8 THC, the doors of discovery have opened wider for both cannabinoid consumers and retail outfits offering the growing array of legal cannabinoids now on the marketplace.
+THC-O is another recent entrant into the rapidly expanding arena of cannabinoids derived from legal hemp plants.
+That’s because, since the introduction of Delta 8 THC, the doors of discovery have opened wider for both cannabinoid consumers and retail outfits offering the growing array of legal cannabinoids now on the marketplace.
 Some of this movement may be attributed to a backlash against the dreadful consequences and problems which have arisen with the proliferation of prescription opioids.

 You could reasonably argue that Delta 8 THC openly challenged the staid and restrictive policies against cannabis since it is protected under the umbrella of the Hemp Farming Act of 2018.
-For anyone who has consumed a product containing Delta 8 THC can readily attest, this cannabinoid acts remarkably similar to Delta 9 THC (the one cannabinoid in the cannabis plant not contained in the hemp plant in large percentages).
+Anyone who has consumed a product containing Delta 8 THC can readily attest, this cannabinoid acts remarkably similar to Delta 9 THC (the one cannabinoid in the cannabis plant not contained in the hemp plant in large percentages).
 Delta 8 THC slips under the legal radar thanks to the fact that the Hemp Farming Act also legalizes all isomers and derivatives of the hemp plant; since Delta 8 THC is an isomer of cannabidiol (CBD) it remains protected.
 For this reason, exploring and discovering new cannabinoids and compounds of the hemp plant will continue at an ever-increasing pace.

 Delta 8 THC can get you high, though not as strongly as Delta 9 THC but close enough to satisfy thousands (if not millions) of consumers unable to legally obtain Delta 9 THC products.
 However, it doesn’t merely act as a replacement as is evident by the similar popularity of Delta 8 THC in states where Delta 9 THC is legal (either recreationally or medically).
 Many consumers claim that Delta 8 THC further augments and enhances the effects on their endocannabinoid system, just as combining other cannabinoids (like CBD, CBG, and CBN) appear to create synergistic effects and results.
 Others appreciate the lighter effects when compared to Delta 9 THC.